Tone Peruško

-Tone Peruško (February 27, 1905 – July 27, 1967), was a Croatian educator, social worker and writer.
+Tone Peruško ([tǒːne pěruʃko]; 27 February 1905 – 27 July 1967), was a Croatian educator, social worker and writer.

 Peruško graduated in 1952 from the Higher Pedagogical School and the Faculty of Philosophy in Zagreb.
 He later became a teacher in Zagreb, a professor at the Italian Teachers' School in Rijeka, and a professor at the Higher Pedagogical School in Zagreb.
 His contribution to pedagogy in Croatia was significant, and he was the founder of the Pedagogical Academy in Pula.

 In his book Knjiga o Istri (A Book about Istria), published posthumously, he argues for a common national identity of Croatian and Italian lower class' people autochthonous of Istria, the Istrian man being "a kind of local patriot, isolated in his intimacy from both Italy and Yugoslavia."

 Biography

 He was born on February 27, 1905, in Premantura where he attended elementary school until 1915, when he was evacuated to Austria due to the war.
 After the war he returned to Premantura where he studied shoemaking.
 However, due to the closure of Croatian schools, he could no longer study in his mother tongue, so he left in 1922 to Yugoslavia.
 He attended the Teacher's School in Zadar and Šibenik, where he graduated.
 After graduation, he served as a teacher in the villages of Zagora.
 As an excellent teacher, he was selected to study and moved to Zagreb, where he graduated at the Higher Pedagogical School and Faculty of Philosophy.
 At the same time, he was active in the circles of Istrian refugees (Istarski glas, etc.); was an associate and editor-in-chief of the weekly Istra, and one of the founders of Istarska naklada, an association for publishing books and articles.
 As an anti-fascist, he participated in the work of the NOC for Istria.
 After the war, he worked in Rijeka as the deputy editor-in-chief of Glas Istre, in addition he collaborated in the editorial office of Rijeka's Novi list and taught in high schools in Rijeka.
 He went to Zagreb again, where he performed numerous educational duties.
 In 1950 he started the magazine Školske novine, and is credited with launching Polet.
 At that time he also published scientific papers: Methodological instructions for the processing of domestic reading in 1956, Orthographic Manual in 1957.
 Somewhat later, he published the scientific-professional work Materinski jezik u obaveznoj školi (Specijalna didaktika) (Mother Tongue in Compulsory School—Special Didactics), which was later published in five more editions.
 Peruško worked as a teacher at the Teachers 'School in Zagreb, as a professor at the Italian Teachers' School in Rijeka, and as a professor at the Higher Pedagogical School in Zagreb.